Code-Institute-Submissions/Milestone-Project-One-18/README.md

 Resilience achieves this by:

-- Allowing our staff to be easily contactable through the form on the Contact Us page, specifiying what information they require.
+- Allowing our staff to be easily contactable through the form on the Contact Us page, specifying what information they require.
 - Providing a selection of downloadable workout plans on the What We Offer Page under the workout plans section, and changes these workout plans periodically.
 - Providing a list of classes with times on the What We Offer Page under the classes section.